Ukulele Sizes – most common types

 Many people opt for the soprano ukulele as their first instrument because it tends to be very cheap.
 However, it is important that you do not opt for the cheapest ukuleles around, mainly because they do not sound that good.
 It is better to spend a few extra dollars and have something that is going to last you a while.

-The major downside with the Soprano ukulele is that it is quite small.
+The major downside with the Soprano size is that it is quite small.
 This means that the frets are going to be close together.
 If you have larger hands then you may find it difficult to play on it.
 This is why the main purchasers of this instrument will be children.
 They will eventually graduate to something a bit better.
 That being said, there are several top ukulele players who never really went beyond the soprano ukulele.
 For example; George Formby and Ohta-San.

-This is not really a ’size’ of ukulele as the pineapple ukulele can come in various different fret sizes and lengths.
+This is not really a ’size’ of the ukulele as the pineapple ukulele can come in various different fret sizes and lengths.
 However, it is worth pointing out on this list.
 This type of ukulele was invented by Samuel Kamaka.
 As you have guessed, the shape of the ukulele is very similar to that of a pineapple.
 One of the major benefits is that there is not a waist on the body of the ukulele.
 This makes it a bit easier to hit the higher notes.
 This is the route you will want to go down if you tend to be playing at the upper end of the scale.
 Many fingerpickers love this option.

 This is not that popular as a ukulele, sadly.
 This is because it sits somewhere between the soprano ukulele and the tenor ukulele.
-The concert ukulele has a scale length of 15 to 16 inches.
+The concert size ukulele has a scale length of 15 to 16 inches.
 It has a total length of 23”.
 The major benefit of the concert ukulele over the soprano ukulele is that the sound of it is a bit ‘fuller’.
 In addition to this, the frets are a bit further apart which makes it easier to traverse the fretboard for those more technical pieces.
 However, most people will opt for the tenor ukulele if they are going to go down that route because it is bigger.

 The scale length of the tenor ukulele is 17 to 18”.
 The total length is 26”.
-This is probably the most popular type of ukulele on the market nowadays.
+Tenor size ukulele is probably the most popular type of ukulele on the market nowadays.
 What you must realize is that the sound of the ukulele has developed drastically over the years.
 While the soprano ukulele is very much the traditional sound, you do not hear it so much in performance pieces now.
 People have become more used to the fuller bass sound that the tenor ukulele offers.
 The fuller sound that this ukulele size offers means that it is easier to fit it into your performance pieces.
 You will find that it is used in most musical genres nowadays.
 Obviously, the major upside of the tenor ukulele is that the fretboard is larger.
 This means that it is easier to play chords and individual notes if you have bigger hands.
 Honestly, if you are an adult that is looking to get into the ukulele for the first time, then the tenor ukulele is the best route to go down.
 I would not really recommend that you go for the soprano ukulele unless you know that the sound is going to be something which is fantastic for you.

 See more Tenor Ukulele offers